sdr-enthusiasts/docker-flightradar24/README.md

 ## NOTICE!

-RPi users are reporting issues with the latest version (`1.0.26-4`) of the `fr24feed` binary from FR24.
+RPi users are reporting issues with the latest versions (`1.0.26-4` and above) of the `fr24feed` binary from FR24.
 RPi users are encouraged to remain on version `1.0.25-3` until these issues are resolved.
-To do this, use the image `mikenye/fr24feed:1.0.25-3_armhf`.
-Thanks.
+I've temporarily reverted the `latest` images to `1.0.25-3` until this is resolved.
+See <https://github.com/mikenye/docker-flightradar24/issues/14> for further details.

 ## Supported tags and respective Dockerfiles